henrygab/BusPirate5-firmware/src/deps/saferotp/saferotp_lib/README.md

 These can allow additional errors to sneak through.

 * ECC algorithm in the datasheet was underspecified.
-* Bootrom does not report errors when reading ECC data.
+* Bootrom does not normally report errors when reading ECC data.
+  * When using guarded reads, a bus fault is reported for ECC errors;
+    While important for security-critical boot, to not normally report ECC decoding errors is a poor design choice.
+Moreover, there is no well-defined method for handling bus faults caused by a library's code.
-* Bootrom does not validate decoded ECC data (if detected a bitflip), if re-encoded with ECC, matches the read data.
+  * Bootrom does not validate that decoded ECC data (if it detected correctable errors) actually re-encodes to the expected raw data.
+    This lets 3-bit and 5-bit errors slip through(!).
-* Memory-mapped OTP regions fail to provide any error reporting for invalidly-encoded / corrupt data.
+* Memory-mapped OTP regions normally fail to provide any error reporting for invalidly-encoded / corrupt data.
+  * Same problem as above ... the bootrom appears to be calling into the Synopsys IP block, rather than implementing the ECC checks itself.
+  * The memory-mapped regions are thus also likely using the same undocumented Synopsys IP block, and has the same problems as calling into the bootrom functions.

 Development for mere mortals can be expensive, as any mistake may make the board unusable (one-time programmable).